 The islands of Hawaii are bursting with spectacular natural landscapes, and boast year-round sunshine, rich history and culture, and delicious food.
 Every island is unique.
 Looking at Hawaii holidays for your family this year?
 Most, if not all, locals will proudly claim that they’re fortunate to live in Hawaii and enjoy staycations at home.
 If you’re considering a visit, be sure to add these Hawaii destinations, loved by locals, to your itinerary.

 On an island, escaping the city is easy.
 Oahu’s windward coast begins at Makapu’u Point and extends to Kahana Bay.
 It’s the perfect day trip for Honolulu’s 340,000 residents.
+Looking for things to do in Oahu?
+You are in luck.
 Along the eastern shore are several trails, beaches, lava tubes, blowholes, surf breaks, and stunning coastal views.
 Families hike the paved Makapu’u Point Lighthouse Trail and surf at Makapu’u Beach and Sandy Beach.

 Windward Oahu is home to Kailua Beach (popular with windsurfers and kayakers), Lanikai Beach, which rates as one of the most beautiful in the world, and Kualoa Ranch, a 4,000-acre private reserve famous for the zip line, horseback riding, and immersing in the ‘ina (land).